bhanu-kv/KNN-from-Scratch/README.md

 There are large varieties of options to choose as a metric; however, I chose to go forward with Euclidean Distance as an example, which is used to calculate the Distance between vectors.

 Also, there are multiple methods you can go forward with, but I have chosen Brute Force which has a time complexity of O(n*m) where n is the number of test data points and m is the number of training Data Points.
-We can chose forward to go with multiple dimensions of Data Points, but I have selected 2-Dimensional data as it is easy to visualize and explain.
+We can choose to go forward with Multi-Dimensional Data, but I have selected 2-Dimensional data as it is easy to visualize and explain.

 ## Results